 Studying long-form literature as a class fosters meaningful dialogue and critical thinking.
-Here are some Huckleberry Finn discussion questions to help you engage students.
+Here are my Huckleberry Finn essential questions and my Huckleberry Finn discussion questions.
+I have organized the discussion questions based on my reading schedule, but cut and paste in any way that works for you.

 - Week 1: “Breaking Away” (chapters 1-8)